BlakeRain/blakerain.com/content/blog/collective-action-virtual-agents/index.md

 Collective adaption refers to this phenomenon where a group adapts to novel tasks through the adaptive behaviours of its individual behaviours.

-> [!NOTE]
+{% from "macros/callout.html" import callout %}
+{% call callout("note") %}
-> A reference is made to the article [Beyond collective intelligence: Collective adaption](https://royalsocietypublishing.org/doi/10.1098/rsif.2022.0736) from RSIF.
+A reference is made to the article [Beyond collective intelligence: Collective adaption](https://royalsocietypublishing.org/doi/10.1098/rsif.2022.0736) from RSIF.
+{% endcall %}

 Collective adaption, the authors argue, would allow for scalable, efficient, and robust management of complex systems like power grids, traffic networks, and building HVAC systems.
 All of this